vasanth-asokan/vasanth-asokan.github.io/README.md

-# About Me

-## Manager README
+## Intro

-I've put up a little [README](https://docs.google.com/presentation/d/1kCuW3hcFpsL0YVOMlz1DWeTVZXfrSZQeTEgyj7BbCJo/edit#slide=id.p) to better describe myself as an engineering manager - who I am, what I value, how I operate, goals, strengths and weaknesses.
-It is / was a living representation.
-Feel free to take a look!
-Alternatively, you can just talk to me and learn more :)
+Hey there - I am Vasanth.
+If you are someone I am engaging with regarding a role or you are just curious about me and my work, this page should provide some handy references.

-## FAQs
+## Skill Domains

-2. **What are technical domain areas of strengths?**

-    Microservices, API aggregators and API scaling systems, application protocols, Developer Experience (DevEx) - product thinking, platforms and tools, software delivery, observability, compute and operational systems, AWS, cloud computing, service oriented architectures, Platform systems and tools.
+Microservices, API aggregators and API scaling systems, application protocols, Developer Experience (DevEx), developer portals, platforms and tools, software delivery, observability, compute and operational systems, AWS, cloud computing, service oriented architectures, stream processing systems, resource catalogs and ownership, product management.

 Past specialities include - GNU tools, embedded systems, RTOS, CAD SDKs, reconfigurable microprocessors.

-3. **What would be an ideal role?**

-    I enjoy leading teams of people as well as individualized work.
-While out of the box, I am looking for my next role as a people leader, I would be open to talking about other roles that might be a fit based on my experience.
-I do not believe a person's impact trajectory has to fit into very narrow / specific moulds.

-4. **What are some industry trends that I am most interested by?**

-    I am currently pursuing hands on exploration of Generative AI systems.
-More specifically, I am excited the transformative power of this tech as leveraged in the cloud computing, enterprise and security domains.
-I am also keenly interested in Generative AI as used in media applications.

-5. **Who would be good references?**

-    I've worked with a number of people in a variety of roles.
-As references, I can provide the names of engineering managers and directors, product directors, product and program managers, individual contributors and designers, HR professionals and others.

-6. **Backend or frontend?**

-    I've typically cared more about the impact versus the methods to achieve the impact.
-That said, I've always enjoyed being a generalist and have managed full stack teams.
-I've worked on both frontend and backend systems.
-My deeper strength is more on backend engineering, but I ultimately care about the usability of products and have a passion for the last mile user experience.

-## Artifacts from Work Experience
+## Artifacts from Work Experiences

-Here are a few artifacts from various roles in my career.
-I've also listed artifacts produced by _members of teams I led_ in order to provide insight into the nature of work on a specific team.
-Full credits go to respective individuals for the actual artifact.
+Here are a few public artifacts across my various roles and teams. **Note**: these artifacts include those produced by _members of teams I led_.
+I am including them as the material provides insight into projects and the specific nature of work on that team.

 I've organized artifacts by the role I held at the time the artifact was produced and included the names of the primary authors as well.

-### Netflix
+Full credits go to the individuals listed against each artifact.

-#### Engineering Leader, Platform Experience and Design
+### Netflix, Senior Manager, Platform Experience and Design

 1. [Unifying the Netflix engineering experience via a Platform Console](https://2022.platformcon.com/talk/unifying-the-netflix-engineering-experience-with-a-federated-platform-console){:target="_blank"}\
 _``Brian Leathem, PlatformCon 2022``_